OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-02.md

 Then the Lord replied to me and said,

-> “Record the vision
+> “Write down this vision
-> And make it clear on tablets,
+> Scribe it clearly on tablets,
 > So that anyone who reads it may run.

 ## Habakkuk 2:3

-> For the vision awaits its appointed time;
+> For the vision will come to pass in its appointed time;
 > It hastens toward the goal and will not fail.
 > Though it may delay, wait for it;
 > For it will surely come, it will not be late.